AlessandroLiscio/DeepComedyGenerator/README.md

 # DeepComedyGenerator
 ## USAGE

-It is possible to run this repository from three different 'runtime' options:
+It is possible to run this repository in three different ways:
  - colab
  - local
  - slurm